RcppCore/rcpp-gallery/_posts/2012-12-29-stl-transform-for-subsetting.md

     // We use sugar's sum to compute how many true values to expect NumericVector res = NumericVector(sum(b));

-    // And then copy the ones different from flagval remove_copy(a.begin(), a.end(), res.begin(), flagval);
+    // And then copy the ones different from flagval from a into
+    // res using the remove_copy function from the STL remove_copy(a.begin(), a.end(), res.begin(), flagval);
     return res;
 }